It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Representational Knowledge Distillation through Classifier Sharing

 Incorporating the teacher-head loss encourages the student to mimic the representation space of the teacher while resolving its high dimensional dependencies.
-In section \ref{sec: analysis}, we show that the TH-KD scheme leads to an enhanced representation quality and improved accuracy.
+In section \ref{sec: analysis} (Fig.~\ref{fig:MSC}), we show that the TH-KD scheme leads to an enhanced representation quality, which is expressed in terms of a higher inter-class separability and a lower intra-class variation of the embedding space.